MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 * `User data folder cannot be created because a file with the same name already exists.`
 * `Unable to create user data folder, Access Denied.`

-The above is true regardless of whether the location of the user data folder was the default or a custom location.
+The above is true regardless of whether the location of the user data folder was the default UDF location or a custom UDF location.

 If there's insufficient memory, or the Microsoft Edge runtime is unable to start, or the WebView2 Runtime is not found, error message strings similar to the following may be returned:
 *  `Microsoft Edge runtime unable to start`